styled64/MCE/README.md

 Run `npm install` to install the packages required to run.

 Open ports `8006` and `8081` (TCP & UDP) to your local network.
 On linux, use `iptables` or `ufw`.
-On windows use the Windows Firewall to open the ports.
 If you plan to play over internet, then also open the ports on your router.

 To start the server run `npm run mce` or `node index.js`.